 Table 2 shows the computational time spent for a range of different grid sizes, to give an impression of how the computational cost for the two methods are related.
 As seen in this table, the time spent is rather similar for the same grid size, although the ASY1 scheme seems to have slightly better performance.
-It can be noted that the computational cost for the ASY1 method comes from calculating the equilibrium state, while the cost in the Backward Euler method is due to a Newton-Raphson iteration in the numeric scheme (22) itself.
+It can be noted that the computational cost for the ASY1 method comes from calculating the equilibrium state, while the cost in the Backward Euler method is due to a Newton-Raphson iteration in the numeric scheme (20) itself.
 The cost for these two approaches may vary with different formulations of the source term than the one we have presented here, as it in some cases is possible to calculate the equilibrium state relatively cheap, in which case the ASY1 scheme would be expected to outperform the Backward Euler scheme.
+Since the methods produce similar results at similar computational cost, there does not seem to be any reasons to prefer one in front of the other for the case we have presented here.